Gold Country California, USA Travel Guide

 Supportive travel experiences.

-While public transit is sparse, embracing a self-driving tour truly opens up the California's Gold country's vast of historical and natural interest beauty.
+While public transit is sparse, embracing a do-it-yourself-driving tour truly opens up the California's Gold country's vast of historical and natural interest beauty.

 Consider downloading offline maps, as cell service can be intermittent in some more remote areas of the region.